denhsu/azure-api-management-devops-pipeline/README.md

 ## Known Limitations
 As this approach is a work in progress the limitations are mostly within the current capabilites of the PowerShell deployment task recognizing the settings used during API extraction using the Extractor tool.
-* Version Sets and Revisions are currently not supported.

 ## License
 This project is licensed under the MIT License.